 7. The last actuarial valuation was undertaken as at the 31 March 2019 showed the funding levels were 90% with a deficit of £295m.
 The Fund has recovered well from the previous significant volatility in the markets due to the effects of the Coronavirus which has since been found to be unprecedented.
-The Fund has a funding level of 100% as at the end of March 2022 and initial pension 2022 valuation discussions have begun with the actuary..
+The Fund has a funding level of 100% as at the end of March 2022 and preliminary pension 2022 valuation discussions with employers took place on the 8 and 10 November with the actuary .
+Further details can be found within the Valuation report on this agenda.